""

 The Department of Geography expects graduate students to progress through a sequence of benchmarks within prescribed time periods.
 These benchmarks constitute a reasonable rate of accomplishment for full-time students holding teaching or research appointments.
 The department recognizes that individual circumstances vary, and not all students progressing toward their academic goals will hit the benchmarks exactly.
 Thus a student’s progress is considered unsatisfactory only after a period of time elapses following an unmet benchmark.
 A student not making satisfactory progress is placed on probation.
 For detailed information about these benchmarks and triggers for probationary status, see the department’s Criteria for Satisfactory Progress.

 The chair (or co-chair) of a doctoral student’s Dissertation Committee is the student’s Advisor.
 This individual must be UW-Madison graduate faculty in Geography or affiliated with Geography.
 The committee must have at least 4 members, all designated as “readers” (responsible for reading the entire dissertation).
 The committee must have members from at least 2 University of Wisconsin-Madison graduate programs.
 Three members must be UW-Madison graduate faculty (or former graduate faculty up to one year after resignation/retirement).
 At least 2 members must be from UW-Madison Geography or affiliated with UW-Madison Geography.
 At least one committee member must be from outside the major field of study.
 The fourth member and any additional members can be UW-Madison graduate faculty (or former graduate faculty up to one year after resignation/retirement) or qualified individuals from within or outside UW-Madison.
 Inclusion of committee members who are not UW-Madison graduate faculty must be approved by the student’s Advisor.
-Students can add a 5th committee member, who can serve as “non-reader” (not responsible for reading the entire dissertation, able to provide input on specific areas of expertise).
+Students can add a fifth committee member, who can serve as “non-reader” (not responsible for reading the entire dissertation, able to provide input on specific areas of expertise).

-Time limits
+Time Limits

-This program follows the Graduate School's Time Limits policy.
+Refer to the Graduate School: Time Limits policy.

 Grievances and Appeals